Connect with us

 RELATED: New Offices Sit Empty as Nairobi’s Upper Hill Loses Shine

 During the period under review, occupancy levels in Nairobi fell 3.9% to 71.5%.
-The decline is attributed to additional grade A office space that was injected last year, combined with non-renewal of some leases.
+The decline is attributed to additional grade A office space that was injected last year, combined with the non-renewal of some leases.

 John Nduire is an experienced journalist with a degree in Communications from Daystar University.
 His reporting is informed by a wealth of knowledge gained from years of covering construction news.